Administrative Office of the United States Courts: History

-The Administrative Office of the U.S. Courts was established by an act of Congress on November 6, 1939.
-With the establishment of the Administrative Office and the circuit judicial councils, Congress for the first time provided the judiciary with budgetary and personnel management agencies that were independent of the executive branch of government.
+An act of Congress established the Administrative Office of the U.S. Courts on November 6, 1939.
+With the establishment of the Administrative Office and the circuit judicial councils, Congress, for the first time, provided the judiciary with budgetary and personnel management agencies that were independent of the executive branch of government.
 For 150 years, administrative responsibility for the federal courts shifted from the Treasury Department to the Interior Department in 1849 and to the Justice Department in 1870.
 (The Conference of Senior Circuit Judges, established in 1922, was an advisory body.)
-By the late 1930s, a coalition of judges, lawyers, academics, and Justice Department officials agreed that the efficient administration of justice, as well as the principle of judicial independence, required a separate agency with officers appointed by and responsible to a body of judges.
+By the late 1930s, a coalition of judges, lawyers, academics, and Justice Department officials agreed that the efficient administration of justice and the principle of judicial independence required a separate agency with officers appointed by and responsible to a body of judges.

-By the early-twentieth century, some judges expressed concern that the Justice Department's administrative oversight of the courts was ineffective and, more importantly, posed the threat of interference with the judicial process.
+By the early twentieth century, some judges expressed concern that the Justice Department's administrative oversight of the courts was ineffective and, more importantly, posed the threat of interference with the judicial process.
 Reform proposals ranged from separate appropriation bills for the courts to the authorization of senior circuit judges as administrators for all the courts within their respective circuits.
-Some circuits established conferences of judges to discuss problems of case management and court administration.
-The Roosevelt administration's Judicial Reorganization Bill of 1937, best known for its provision to enlarge the Supreme Court, included provision for appointment of a proctor who would gather data on the business of the courts and make recommendations for reassignment of judges and improved case management.
-Many district court judges resisted this centralization of authority over individual courts that had operated with so much autonomy for a century and a half, but there was widespread support for some reform that would facilitate judicial business and eliminate the Justice Department's role in the daily operations of the federal courts.
+Some circuits have established conferences for judges to discuss problems of case management and court administration.
+The Roosevelt administration's Judicial Reorganization Bill of 1937, best known for its provision to enlarge the Supreme Court, included the appointment of a proctor who would gather data on the business of the courts and make recommendations for the reassignment of judges and improved case management.
+Many district court judges resisted this centralization of authority over individual courts that had operated with so much autonomy for a century and a half; however, there was widespread support for some reform that would facilitate judicial business and eliminate the Justice Department's role in the daily operations of the federal courts.